CPOMUCL/GPSat/README.md

 ### NOTE: plotting maps requires 'cartopy' package which can be install with: conda install -c conda-forge cartopy=0.20.2

+Running python scripts must be done in the top directory of this repository

 ## Read Raw Data and Store to HDF5

 see: notebooks/read_raw_data_and_store.ipynb